 “My husband said there were 30 different bags of IVs hanging behind my bed,” she says.
 “It was touch-and-go there for a while.
 They weren’t sure if I was going to make it through or not.”

 Lawrence Sprecher, M.D., a hospitalist in Eau Claire, describes sepsis as the body’s overwhelming immune response to an infection.
 Its severity depends on how promptly it’s treated, but he notes it generally carries a 25 percent chance of death if untreated.

 “When the body responds to an infection, it’s not much different than the way police respond to a call of a crime,” Dr. Sprecher says.
 “At first, there may be a modest response, but if the crime turns out to be large, there will be more and more of a police response.
 It’s that way with sepsis.
 At first, there might be a moderate response, but if the body proceeds to develop an overwhelming infection, then the body’s response actually gets out of control.”

 “If it wasn’t for them getting that diagnosis right away, it could’ve been a lot more serious.” —Susan Kohnke.

-Bioactive chemicals are released in an effort to fight the infection, but in high amounts, they are counterproductive.
-Prompt administration of antibiotics, along with copious amounts of I.V. fluids, is the preferred course of treatment.
+Bioactive chemicals are released in an effort to fight the infection, but they are counterproductive in high amounts.
+Prompt administration of antibiotics, along with copious amounts of IV fluids, is the preferred course of treatment.

 NO TIME TO LOSE